Scooby-Doo! Stage Fright

 Scooby-Doo!
 Stage Fright is a 2013 direct-to-DVD animated musical comedy horror film, and the twenty-first entry in the direct-to-video series of Scooby-Doo films.
 It was released on August 20, 2013, by Warner Premiere, the last film to be released under this label due to its dissolution the previous year.
-The movie made it's linear premiere on Cartoon Network in the United States on March 25, 2023.
+The movie made its linear premiere on Cartoon Network in the United States on March 25, 2023.